paulissoft/oracle-tools/README.md

 ### Do It Yourself message subsystem

-A Object Oriented based message susbsytem where you can either decide to process a message now (synchronuous) or later (asynchronuous).
-It uses Oracle Advanced Queueing and Oracle Scheduler jobs to achieve this.
+A Object Oriented based message subsystem where you can either decide to process a message now (synchronous) or later (asynchronous).
+It uses Oracle Advanced Queuing and Oracle Scheduler jobs to achieve this.

 Oracle Query Notification was deemed to be too limited (only PL/SQL notifications, registration difficult, etcetera).